Cheltenham betting offer: grab £60 in free bets with BetMGM for the festival's races

 How to spend your BetMGM Cheltenham free bets

-With BetMGM offering a total of £60 in Cheltenham Festival free bets for this week's racing, there are plenty of options available for you to bet on.
-Here are some ideas:
+With BetMGM offering a total of £60 in Cheltenham Festival free bets for this week's racing, there are plenty of options available for you to bet on, including:

 Came with a big reputation after winning an Irish point-to-point by 11 lengths, and duly showed that faith was not misplaced in winning comfortably on both his starts over hurdles before having to work harder for Graded victory at Doncaster.
 Nicky Henderson has a fantastic record in the race.